MicrosoftDocs/architecture-center/docs/example-scenario/integration/queues-events-content.md

 - Uses the [Queue-Based Load Leveling pattern](../../patterns/queue-based-load-leveling.yml) to handle bursts in workloads via load-leveling

 - Uses the [Publisher-Subscriber pattern](../../patterns/publisher-subscriber.yml) so that you can broadcast messages to multiple consumers
-- Reliably tracks the progress of long-running workflows that involve multiple steps or multiple applications
+- Tracks the progress of long-running workflows reliably, even when they involve multiple steps or multiple applications
 - Helps to decouple applications
 - Integrates with existing message-based systems
 - Provides the ability to queue messages when a back-end system isn't available